It was the middle of June, and my mother had just died.

 We are in the middle of another wave of horrific climate news, but many of us are too traumatized to pay attention.
 The more loss and horror we’re facing in the rest of our lives—whether from the coronavirus and opioid pandemics, economic upheaval, or the ordinary awfulness of cancer and death—the less equipped we are to take it in.
 Meanwhile, as a nation we are at a crucial political juncture.
 Our country is no longer run exclusively by right-wing climate denialists, but the Biden administration needs pressure to act.
 We must somehow make room in our minds for a burning world if we are to save it.

 Environmental activists have a word for our inability to engage with climate change: apathy.
-But as psychologist Renée Lertzman, an environmental consultant and a senior research fellow at Portland State University, argued in a 2010 lecture, the word in this context is “a misnomer, misleading, patronizing, destructive.”
+But as psychologist Renée Lertzman, an environmental consultant, argued in a 2010 lecture, the word in this context is “a misnomer, misleading, patronizing, destructive.”
 (It’s a testament to the unfortunate marginality of psychoanalysis in public life that it took so long for anyone to challenge the assumption that we would have no feelings on such an important matter.)
 Rather, she argued, disengagement from the climate issue is far more complicated than that, hiding fear, helplessness, and distress—all of which may be unconscious.

 When Lertzman interviewed residents of Green Bay, Wisconsin, who lived near a Superfund site and considered themselves disengaged with environmental issues, she found not apathy but instead “a surplus of affect.
 Once they started talking, they couldn’t stop.”
 She found that her subjects were overwhelmed by the climate crisis.
 They were also conflicted: Like most of us, the people she interviewed wanted to save the planet, but they also wanted cheap flights and air conditioning.
 They were mired in guilt over their own destructive desires and actions, a classic psychoanalytic conundrum.
 They also spoke with premature nostalgia about the natural environment around them; rather than actively visiting, loving, and working to protect the beaches and waterways of their childhoods, they were in mourning for them, as if these places were already gone.